pragsYE/prags.ye.space/CPTSreview.md

 ![CPTS_Cert](/CPTSCERT.jpg)

+## The Penetration Tester path

+Most of you reading this would have heard of HTB CPTS.
+However, for those who have not, this is the course break-down.
+It requires students to fully complete the Penetration Tester Path on HTB Academy, before being able to attempt the CPTS exam.This path is a long and arduous one with 28 modules.

 ## Exam Structure

 The CPTS exam simulates a real-world environment with various machines and services mimicking a company’s infrastructure.
 This allowed me to utilize my skills in: